-Enjoy multi-coloured sailing boats, fudge shops and cosy pubs on a visit to The Witterings.
+Spot multi-coloured sailing boats, follow your nose in fudge shops and snuggle down in cosy pubs on a visit to The Witterings.

-You can tell that West Sussex locals are proud of the white sand beaches, safe swimming areas and rich wildlife that surround the two little villages of East - and West Wittering, which they refer to as ‘God’s Pocket.’
-But they’re not the only ones.
+You can tell that West Sussex locals are proud of their white-sand beaches, safe swimming areas and rich wildlife that surround the two little villages of East and West Wittering, which they refer to as ‘God’s Pocket.’
+And they’re not the only ones.

 Don’t worry, though, you don’t have to tread too carefully.
 It’s a great place to try sailing, kitesurfing, fishing and horse riding, too.
 Once you try it, we’ve a feeling you’ll want to come back.

 VisitEngland would like to invite you to take part in a short survey about our website.